 For more information regarding these accommodations or to purchase tickets in accessible seating locations, please contact the Ballet Austin box office at 512.476.2163.

-College students can purchase up to two (2) tickets with a valid college ID for $10 per ticket (best available seating) on the day of the performance at the Ballet Austin box office.
+College students can purchase up to two (2) tickets with a valid college ID for $15 per ticket (Parterre, Mezzanine or Balcony seating as available) on the day of the performance at the Ballet Austin box office.
 The box office will open 90 minutes prior to curtain at the Long Center.
-Student tickets will be offered based on availability.
+Student Rush tickets will be offered based on availability.

 Lap seating is available for children under the age of 3 free of charge.
 A lap seat ticket is required for entry and may be picked up at the box office prior to the performance.

 Please be courteous of other guests and step outside the theater into the lobby if your child is crying or being disruptive.

 Ballet Austin Season Ticket Holders may exchange tickets for a different performance date or a different production at no cost.
 Free ticket exchanges are offered only to Season Ticket Holders.
 There is no guarantee that tickets can be exchanged for the exact seats purchased.

 Please contact Ballet Austin's Audience Services Team at 512.476.2163 no later than 24 hours prior to the originally scheduled performance to exchange your tickets.

 Please be courteous of other guests enjoying the performance.